caferrick/HMK35/README.md

 ## Note

-This is the frontend for 7 and 3.5 inch raspberry pi screen.
+This is the front end for 7 and 3.5 inch raspberry pi screen.
+Runs local using electron